-Policy tools used to produce the policy index results

-Breakdown of policy index results

-Meets up to 25% of policy design

-Meets up to 50% of policy design

-No policy identified

-(For full details on the policy design criteria, consult the policy brief)

-- Meets up to 75% of policy design

-- Meets up to 99% of policy design

-- Meets all aspirational standards
+No policy identified Meets up to 75% of policy design criteria Meets up to 25% of policy design criteria Meets up to 99% of policy design criteria Meets up to 50% of policy design criteria Meets all aspirational standards Breakdown of policy index results (For full details on the policy design criteria, consult the policy brief) X No policy identified Meets up to 75% of policy design criteria Meets up to 50% of policy design criteria Meets all aspirational standards Meets up to 25% of policy design criteria Meets up to 99% of policy design criteria Meets up to 50% of policy design criteria Meets all aspirational standards

-Physical activity in schools and PE Physical activity in and outside of classrooms D.A Physical activity outside of school hours M Community and mass participation initiatives Physical activity for people of all ages and abilities Financial incentives to promote physical activity 0 Training for professions outside of healthcare Physical activity in the workplace Design guidelines and regulations for buildings × Active design guidelines outside buildings × V Active design guidelines for open/green spaces × Walking and cycling infrastructure Integrated urban design and land-use policies × Access to quality public open space and green spaces × Policies to support public transport × Road safety actions including safety of pedestrians, cyclists etc Mass communication campaigns to promote transport × Policies to promote active transport N Mass media campaigns and social marketing promoting physical activity Develop and communicate physical activity guidelines Pre- and in-service training within health care × G Primary care (assessment, counselling and PA prescriptions) Health care and outpatient settings
+M Physical activity in schools and PE Physical activity in and outside of classrooms Physical activity outside of school hours Community and mass participation initiatives Physical activity for people of all ages and abilities Financial incentives to promote physical activity 0 Training for professions outside of healthcare Physical activity in the workplace V Design guidelines and regulations for buildings × Active design guidelines outside buildings × Active design guidelines for open/green spaces × Walking and cycling infrastructure Integrated urban design and land-use policies × Access to quality public open space and green spaces × Policies to support public transport × Road safety actions including safety of pedestrians, cyclists etc Mass communication campaigns to promote transport × Policies to promote active transport N Mass media campaigns and social marketing promoting physical activity Develop and communicate physical activity guidelines G Pre- and in-service training within health care × Primary care (assessment, counselling and PA prescriptions) Health care and outpatient settings

 Note: The policy landscape in any country evolves over time.
 These findings reflect our knowledge as of May 2023.
 To see latest results and for further technical information on the policy indexes, please consult our website: wcrf.org/our-policy-work.

 For feedback or suggested updates, please email policy@wcrf.org.
 More info in the CO-CREATE project can be found at co-create.eu